higorfct/Recommender-System/README.md

 ## 📝 Introduction

-This project aims to develop an **association rule-based recommendation system**, using customer purchase transactions from a supermarket.
+This project aims to develop an **association rule-based recommender system**, using customer purchase transactions from a supermarket.
 The goal is to identify consumption patterns that allow us to recommend products frequently bought together.

 We use the **Apriori** and **FP-Growth** algorithms to find **frequent itemsets** and **generate association rules**, filtered based on metrics such as **support**, **confidence**, and **lift**.